noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 I see, Isis-san “wanted me to be the first”, so “when I tried to draw the joker out of her hand”, she had a sad expression on her face...
 Eh?
 Is she really a Demon?
 Are you sure she’s not actually an angel in disguise?
 No, I’m sure she’s an angel.
-She looks really adorable…
+She looks really adorable...

 [...S-So that’s what happened huh...
 I-I didn’t see that one coming.]